kminehart/jules/README.md

 By default, there's 4 actions that `joules` will do:

-_Note that commands ran in these stages are at the working directory specified in the config below._
+_Note that commands ran in these stages are at the working directory specified in your `joules` config._

 To run them, run `joules [COMMAND]`: